AlainJoss/portfolio-optimizer/README.md

 # Portfolio Optimisation with Spectral Measures

-This repository contains an implementation of the portfolio optimisation model proposed in the paper, which I did for a friend.
+This repository contains an implementation of the portfolio optimisation model proposed in the paper (Acerbi 2002), which I wrote for a friend.

 The implementation takes O(n2) time to compute, which makes it not really appealing for larger problems.
 It turns out that there is another way to optimise non-linear objective functions of the form max(0, f(x)) that requires only O(n) computational time.
 Unfortunately, I discovered it way after writing this script, but this is an integral part of the learning process.
 The way around this inconvenience is explained below.